Narigo/narigo.dev/talks/decentralization-with-webrtc/slides.md

 Let's explore some use cases ⚡️

-📞 Audio & Video streaming
+📞 Audio & Video streaming / Calls

-🗣️ Conference calls (group calls with SFU)

 🎮 Games